Understanding compensation for financial loss

 -

 Where it’s clear how much you lost, we’ll tell the business how much money it needs to pay.
-For example, if you paid a fee on your account that you shouldn’t have, we might tell it to refund that amount.
+For example, if you paid a fee on your account that you shouldn’t have, we might tell the business to refund that amount.

 -